thirdeyeclub/rails-mini-course-sprint1-mod2-student--starter/README.md

-# Rails Mini Course - Sprint 1 - Module 2 - You Do (Solution)
+# Ruby on Rails - Ruby & Ruby on Rails Basics - Object-oriented Principles - Project

 For today's challenge we are going to act as librarians that are trying to keep track of our books.